-- 4.48 At period 9, the Housing directorate has a General Fund forecast breakeven position against the budget of £23.9m. - 4.49 An allocation of £1.234m has been agreed from the Contain Outbreak Management Fund (COMF) grant, with £1m supporting homelessness costs and £0.234m supporting the clearing of the homelessness casework backlog. - 4.50 There is a crisis within the London housing market that is creating significant demand for services, has not levelled out within 2023-24 and is likely to continue to rise into 2024-25.
-The data available following the changeover of rent account systems to the new NEC IT system is now improving although further improvements to forecasting accuracy can be expected as data quality is addressed, reporting is developed further, and more data analysis is performed. - 4.51 Current financial modelling of a worst-case scenario for emergency and temporary accommodation indicates that the 2023-24 overspend could be up to circa £4m and this will be monitored closely over the final months of the financial year to check whether levels of new temporary accommodation placements continue at the current higher level or return to being in line with longer term historical trends.
+- 4.55 Current financial modelling of a worst-case scenario for emergency and temporary accommodation indicates that the 2023-24 overspend could be up to circa £4.5m as the 2023-24 accounts are finalised.
 The pressures experienced by Croydon are also being experienced across London and nationally.
-Government have recognised this pressure with £92k of winter pressures funding to be allocated across the seven South-West London boroughs. - 4.52 A top-up to the Homelessness Prevention Grant (HPG) of £1.9m was announced by DLUHC to cover homelessness pressures relating to Ukrainian refugees.
+Government have recognised this pressure with £92k of winter pressures funding to be allocated across the seven South-West London boroughs. - 4.56 A top-up to the Homelessness Prevention Grant (HPG) of £1.9m was announced by DLUHC to cover homelessness pressures relating to Ukrainian refugees.
 This funding may also be used to fund wider homelessness pressures and reporting requirements are in line with the existing HPG requirements.
 The grant top-up could also help offset any potential detriment to income collection resulting in the bad debt provision being increased at year end.